Cameo appearances: Kevin Systrom (Instagram), Marissa Mayer, Daniel Ek (Spotify), and more.

 Shellye Archambeau is the former CEO of MetricStream.
 She previously spent 15 years at IBM, ultimately leading IBM’s Asia-Pacific business for the public sector.

-Marissa Mayer was formerly the president and CEO at Yahoo and stepped down after the company’s sale to Verizon.
+Marissa Mayer is the founder of Lumi Labs.
+She was formerly the president and CEO at Yahoo and stepped down after the company’s sale to Verizon.
 She started her career as employee number 20 at Google and founded and led the company’s legendary Associate Product Manager program.

 Stacy Brown-Philpot joined TaskRabbit as chief executive officer in 2013, where she led the successful acquisition of TaskRabbit by Ikea.
 And since joining, TaskRabbit has doubled its presence in more than 40 markets across the U.S. and the U.K., with plans to expand globally.
 Prior to joining TaskRabbit, Stacy spent 10 years at Google, where she started the Black Googler Network.